A cardiology case (VIDEO) A male patient 82 years old with a systolic heart murmur of Aortic Stenosis.

 CSALVOT= πr2 =3,14r2 =3,14(D/2)2 =3,14 D2/4= 0,785D2

-VTI is the time velocity integral (calculated by the machine as the area under the curve of the doppler velocity signal).
-VT I LVOT is the time velocity integral of the flow through the LVOT during systole (the pulse wave doppler signal of the flow through the LVOT is used for this measurement).
-VTIAoV is the time velocity integral of the flow through the aortic valve (AoV) during systole (the continuous wave doppler signal of the flow through the AoV is used for this measurement).
+The diameter D is measured from the parasternal long axis view immediately proximal to the leaflets of the aortic valve, or 0.5 cm proximal to the valve.
+VTI is the time velocity integral (calculated by the machine as the area under the curve of the Doppler velocity signal).
+VTI LVOT is the time velocity integral of the flow through the LVOT during systole.
+(The pulse wave Doppler signal of the flow through the LVOT, 0.5-1cm proximal to the orifice of the aortic valve is used for this measurement).
+VTIAoV is the time velocity integral of the flow through the aortic valve (AoV) during systole (the continuous wave Doppler signal of the flow through the AoV is used for this measurement).
+Thus, if D is the diameter of the LVOT,

 You should index AVA to body surface area (BSA) if the patient is at extremes of body habitus (very small, or very large body weight).